Guide to Using the pgvector PostgreSQL Extension in ServBay

 5

-You can then insert some sample vector data:
+Next, insert sample vector data:

 INSERT INTO embeddings (vector) VALUES